 Improve application integration

-Intelligent automation of life insurance processes often includes integrations with various important applications, including business process management, enterprise resource planning and customer relationship management tools, thus streamlining operations.
+Intelligent document processing of life insurance processes often includes integrations with various important applications, including business process management, enterprise resource planning and customer relationship management tools, thus streamlining operations.